Interkarma/daggerfall-unity/README.md

 # What is Daggerfall Unity?

 Daggerfall Unity is an open source recreation of Daggerfall in the Unity engine created by [Daggerfall Workshop](http://www.dfworkshop.net).
-It requires a free copy of DOS Daggerfall and can import characters from classic saves.

 Experience the adventure and intrigue of Daggerfall with all of its original charm along with hundreds of fixes, quality of life enhancements, and extensive mod support.